Casper12345/JavaContactManager/README.md

 # cw-cm

+-- Project --

+This project is create using TDD.
+The source code and the tests are in separate folder named src and tests.

 -- Setters in src.ContactManagerImpl --

 Setters in ContactMangagerImpl are created for the purpose of tests gaining access and setting variables in the